 The purpose of your landing page is to get people to take an action.
 Having a clear and prominent CTA (call to action) is crutial to achieving your deliverables.
 Not every CTA has to be revenue-based, and it may vary depending on your campaign.
 Yes, you want people to purchase tickets to your event, but you may also be looking for volunteer sign-ups or additonal people on your email list.

 Now that you're inspired, take a look at your website's landing pages.
 Do they have accurate, updated information with a clear path to what action you want the viewer to take?
-If not, making these changes doesn't require a website redesign.
-Contact your developer or staff member who is in charge of the website and ask them to make some small changes to make your landing pages more effective.
-It will be worth it!
+If not, making these changes is a simple way to make your landing pages more effective.